-The Brotherhood/Sister Sol, or Bro/Sis as members and staff affectionately shorten the name, was established in 1994 to offer supportive programs for Black and Latino youth in impoverished communities.
+The Brotherhood/Sister Sol, or Bro/Sis as members and staff affectionately shorten the name, was established in 1994 to offer supportive programs for Black and Latino youth in economically distressed communities.
 Co-founders and childhood friends Jason Warwin and Khary Lazarre-White founded The Brotherhood when they were seniors at Brown University on the Southside of Providence at the John Hope Community Center.
 They recognized the obstacles young men face growing up in poverty, and they believed that the creation of a strong, supportive community could help youth overcome challenges of circumstance and succeed in life.
 They began work with a group of fifteen deeply disaffected youth and within one year and helped guide all but one of these young men away from criminal activity, disassociated behavior and back into school and stable lives.

 They brought their innovative and successful youth development model for young men to New York City in 1995, and incorporated The Brotherhood as a nonprofit.
 Jason and Khary began working with about 45 young men in two public schools – one of the schools was Jason’s former high school, Central Park East in East Harlem.
 Over the next three years they hired additional staff, grew the organization and doubled the number of young people in the program.

 In 1997 the organization published The Brotherhood Speaks, a collection of our young men’s writings and commentary on the world through their eyes.
 This began a long history of documenting our work and highlighting our young people’s voices.
 Throughout our history we have remained true to our original vision even as our programs and work have evolved and spread.
 In 2003 we published Voices of The Brotherhood/Sister Sol, our second collection of our young people’s writings, their ideas, opinions, fears, beliefs, dreams and commitments.
 In 2006 we published the third collection, Off the Subject: The Words of the Lyrical Circle of The Brotherhood/Sister Sol featuring the poetry of our award-winning writers collective.
 In 2006 we published the first volume of our curriculum, Brother, Sister, Leader: The Official Curriculum of The Brotherhood/Sister Sol, and in 2009 we published Why Did This Happen: Content, Perspective, Dialogue: A Workshop Model for Developing Young people’s Reflective Writing, a companion curriculum for our three collections of youth writings.
 We have created a training institute – Liberating Voices/Liberating Minds, (LVLM) – which allows us to spread the word and train the field.
 LVLM trains youth educators so they can effectively address the complex needs of Black and Latino youth and implement our approach to community collaboration in the youth development field.
-To date we have trained over 2000 educators from 250 schools and organizations from around the country.
+To date we have trained over 2500 educators from 250 schools and organizations from around the country.

 The Brotherhood/Sister Sol has received national recognition for our model.
 Our program has continued to be highly successful: Our members achieve and excel in all documented outcome areas, far surpassing their similarly situated peers, and develop into informed leaders able to comment on the essential issues of the day.
 Due to this success, our leadership team has been asked to share their expertise by speaking at institutions that include the Ford Foundation, Heinz Foundation, 21st Century Foundation, Open Society Institute, NAACP Legal Defense and Educational Fund, Yale Law School, Georgetown School of Law, Harvard Graduate School of Education, American Educational Research Association, W.K.
 Kellogg Foundation, The City College of New York, ETS, Atlantic Philanthropies, and the National Principal leadership Institute, among others.